By Lisa Galliers

 - Pick up the Moses basket with one hand holding the straps and the other supporting the base of the basket.

-- Check the straps on your Moses basket are long enough to meet in the middle.
+- Check that the straps on your Moses basket are long enough to meet in the middle.

 - Moses baskets should be set down on the floor, on a flat, not raised surface - unless you have a Moses basket stand.